Project ValueCare Pilots

 Thanks to the use of wearable technologies IoT and the connection with a central health and behavioural data processing via AI digital solution, AI will deliver constantly feedbacks based on behavioural patterns gathered via IoT information coming from the environmental devices located into private homes such as oven, fridge, doors and other facilities plus the wearable devices chosen.

-Based on the AI online, the VALUECARE concept will be addressed to three main health determinants: nutrition, physical activities practice and the quality of social relationships.
+Based on the AI online, the VALUECARE concept will be addressed to three main health determinants: awareness, cognitive stimulation, physical activity and socialization.
 In this pilot, the use of rewards will be also considered depending on individual behaviour (such as getting other services opportunities for free) and group results and its dynamics (based on the average age group outcomes such as weight loss, number of kilometres done).
 The group will be able to donate in amounts of tokens that could be changed into concrete and useful services for those who cannot get access to preventions or care services.

 Athens Pilot Site

-Stakeholders involved: an online support and coordination of care multidisciplinary team consisting of medical, paramedical and psychosocial professionals from 2 organizations, AMC (medical, nurse) and AFIC (psychosocial support) as well as informal caregivers (family members, peers of patients)
+An online support and coordination of care multidisciplinary team consisting of medical, paramedical and psychosocial professionals from 2 organizations, AMC (medical, nurse) and AFIC (psychosocial support) as well as informal caregivers (family members, peers of patients).
+In the Athens pilot site the ICHOM set of Outcomes for Diabetes (Type I and II) and Clinical and Lifestyle Variables and Outcomes (Questionnaires) relevant to Type II Diabetes Mellitus will be collected from patients, their formal and informal caregivers.

 This pilot will use both the VALUECARE app and the back-end digital solution.
 In addition, the target group and the informal carer (family member, peer) can receive online psychosocial support via a help-desk service operating via the online digital solution (teleconference sessions).